As a pet owner, do you find yourself relating to any of these common situations?

 - The American College of Allergy, Asthma & Immunology concluded that approximately 50 million people in the U.S. have nasal allergies.
 This includes 30% of adults and 40% of children.

-- WebMD states that 1 in 5 people in the U.S. has either allergy or asthma related symptoms.
+- WebMD states that 1 in 5 people in the U.S. have either allergy or asthma related symptoms.

 As you can see, the number of pet owners and those who suffer from allergies or asthma is increasing at a steady rate.